Brunel-Visualization/Brunel/gallery/src/main/webapp/docs/Brunel Documentation.md

     bar x(region) y(#count) axes(y)

-In addition, the `x` and `y` options can take string and/or numeric parameters, including an option to ask for a grid or to reverse the axis.
+In addition, the `x` and `y` options can take string and/or numeric parameters.
 The numbers give a hint as to the number of ticks desired on a numeric axis; the string sets the title for the axis(an empty string suppresses the axis title).
 Adding a `grid` option displays a grid for the tickas on that axis.

 <!-- examples -->

     bar x(region) y(#count) axes(x:'Geo Area')

-    bar x(region) y(#count) axes(x:'Geo Area':reverse)

     bar x(region) y(#count) axes(y:2:'Numbers', x:10)